-On 23 May 2013, Kathleen was featured on Seven Sharp in an item about heart disease in dogs.
-In this segment, she comments on the range of treatments available and the decisions dog owners face when their dog is ill.
-To watch the episode, click on the Seven Sharp logo.
+On 23 May 2013, Kathleen was featured on Seven Sharp in an item about heart disease in dogs where she commented on the range of treatments available and the decisions dog owners face when their dog is ill.

 Two Cats One Dog